metasikander/www.BitcoinHivemind.com/_posts/2016-11-08-betting-on-elections.md

 First, we reliably elect [*unpopular* individuals](http://fivethirtyeight.com/features/americans-distaste-for-both-trump-and-clinton-is-record-breaking/).

 How does this happen?
-Voting is literally a popularity contest -- why are we often presented with two *unpopular* choices (and must then select [the "lesser of two evils"](http://link.springer.com/article/10.1007/s11109-011-9170-0))?
+Voting is literally a popularity contest -- how are we often presented with two *unpopular* choices (and must then select [the "lesser of two evils"](http://link.springer.com/article/10.1007/s11109-011-9170-0))?

 Secondly, the selection criteria appear to be quite bizarre.
 Elections favor those people with [1] name recognition, and [2] the [ability to navigate life without accruing embarassing photos](https://www.youtube.com/embed/VSilCzj5luE?start=449&end=490&autoplay=1&rel=0) [or soundbytes](https://www.youtube.com/embed/VSilCzj5luE?start=1605&end=1675&autoplay=1&rel=0).
-Of all candidates for office I can recall, I have never seen a resume, CV, transcript, test scores, ... even the 'recommendations' amount to a precious few platitudinous sentences -- mostly from vapid celebrities, always vague to the point of non-description.
+Of all candidates for office I can recall, I have never seen a resume, CV, transcript, or test scores.
+Even the 'recommendations' amount to a precious few platitudinous sentences -- mostly from vapid celebrities, always vague to the point of non-description.

 From our behavior, one would think we elect whoever is really good at ...*putting out signs*, or *kissing babies*?

 No one would hires this way.
-Certainly, not for a leadership role such as CEO, doctor, military general, univerisity professor, NFL quarterback.
+Certainly, not for a leadership role such as CEO, doctor, military general, univerisity professor, NFL quarterback, etc.

 Third, no one seems to care about the election results.
 Turnout is usually <50% (ie, the true 'winner' of the election is always 'nobody'), and when people do vote, the re-elect the incumbent **Q% of the time**!
 More absurdly, [most (77%) don't care enough even to learn even the **name** of *either one* of their senators](https://www.bostonglobe.com/magazine/2015/03/28/how-many-people-know-their-senators/yfgXyHR96X7YGhesaNQbnM/story.html).
 Most (64%) do not know [which party (of 2) is currently controlling *either* chamber of Congress](http://fusion.net/story/17398/most-americans-cant-name-which-parties-control-the-house-and-senate/).